geekyinsights/technical-writing/pages/docs/index.md

 # {% $markdoc.frontmatter.title %}

-Random Forest is one of my favorite algorithms because you can pretty much drop anything into it and get a good result.
-It’s like the Vitamix smoothie of my ML dreams.
-It’s considered a Blackbox model which is a technical term for, "we don’t know why it does what it does, but we sure do like the result."
+Random Forest is a great algorithm because it allows you drop anything into it and it produces useful results.
+It’s considered a Blackbox model which is a technical term for, "we don’t know why it does what it does, but we sure do like the results."

-It’s a rather simple model to implement and it gets results.
+It’s a rather simple model to implement and the results can be .

 ## What is a Random Forest, anyway?

-Random Forest is one of my favorite algorithms.
+Random Forest is a favorite algorithms for data scientists.
 You can pretty much drop anything into it and get a decent result.
 Random Forest models are a Blackbox Model.
 A Blackbox Model is a technical term for, "we don’t know why it does what it does, but we sure do like the results."

-It’s also a rather simple model to get started.
+It’s also a rather simple model for beginners.

-### 1. Random Forests are a Non-Parametric Statistical model
+### 1. Random Forests are Non-Parametric Statistical models

-But what does that mean?
-Well, this is the best definition that I’ve found so far:
+What does that mean?
+A Random Forest Model according to ---- is best defined as:
 >"Nonparametric statistics is a method that makes statistical inferences without regard to any underlying distribution.
 The method fits a normal distribution under no assumptions."

 In more layman's terms: